-According to NASA’s Clean Air Study, some air-purifying plants can detoxify your home from airborne toxins, dusts and germs found in your household products, materials and even furniture.
+According to NASA’s Clean Air Study, some air-purifying plants can detoxify your home from airborne toxins, dusts and germs found in common household products, materials and even furniture.
 And there’s no time like the start of the year to improve the air quality in your living spaces, especially for asthmatics.
-The species you choose depends on the space you’re purifying: to reduce unwelcome whiffs in bathrooms, English Ivy works well, but to maximise oxygen in your bedroom and improve sleep, try the Snake Plant.
+The species you choose depends on the space you’re purifying.
+To reduce unwelcome whiffs in bathrooms, English Ivy works well, but to maximise oxygen in your bedroom and improve sleep, try the Snake Plant.

 Refresh your home fabrics